Climate stabilization wedge: Criticism

 Some scientists estimate that substantially higher numbers of wedges may be needed than Pacala and Socolow originally proposed.
 The game's underlying premise that humanity has the tools and technologies to halt climate change may therefore be overly optimistic.

 The Wedge Game has been criticized as being too simple, especially regarding the economic aspects of global warming mitigation.
 The materials provided by CMI only attach one, two, or three dollar signs to each wedge as a broad estimate of the expense of each option.

 Richard G. Richels, a senior engineer at the Electric Power Research Institute, says that the lack of economic precision in the game could create misconceptions:

 We have to find out what it's going to cost to make it affordable.
 By not including the cost issue, people come away from this thinking it will be a piece of cake.
 It's going to require some serious bucks.
 If the environment is priceless, we should be willing to pay some serious bucks to protect it.

 A final criticism is that the Wedge Game focuses on technological fixes rather than fundamentally challenging the endless growth economy that is at the heart of global climate change.

 History

 The idea of climate stabilization wedges was developed as part of the Carbon Mitigation Initiative (CMI) at Princeton Environmental Institute (now the High Meadows Environmental Institute).

 The project was funded by Ford Motor Company between 2000 and 2009 and has been receiving funding from BP since 2000.
+In 2026, ProPublica reported that BP directly contributed to the drafting the Pacala/Scolow paper, which the authors had not disclosed.